Chain Reaction (Diana Ross song): Music video

 At the beginning of the accompanying music video for "Chain Reaction" in black-and-white, Ross enters a TV studio and proceeds to perform the song in front of dancing spectators in a '60s-style live TV.
 The performance is intercut with a view from the station control room where producers are shown additional scenes appearing in color, confounding them on where the scenes are coming from.
 Half-way through Ross is walking up a desolate street with barrels of fire littered around and dancers in the background.
 Careful lighting and fog help create the effect Ross is performing on a real street.
 It is the only time the street is shown and the video eventually returns to the TV studio performance.
 The final style of scene has Ross performing in what is supposed to be the glamorous front exterior of the TV studio.
 A quick shot of the control room is shown with the lead producer yelling in shock or frustration, before the scene continues.
 It's assumed the producers have lost control of the broadcast.
 The video ends with intercuts of the TV performance, the exterior, and the control room.
 The band finishes in the black and white scenes of their show, dancing with the audience and using a combination of both color scenes.
-A producer gets in a cab from a nervous breakdown.